 What is the iPQ?

-The iPQ can be used as a stand-alone addition to an existing curriculum or as an alternative to one or more curriculum subjects.
-The iPQ is currently offered at three levels, iPQ2 in Years 5 and 6, iPQ3 in Years 7 or 8, and iPQ4 in Years 8 and 9.
+Flexible by design, the iPQ can be delivered as a stand-alone qualification or integrated within your existing curriculum.
+It is offered at three levels: iPQ2 in Years 5 and 6, iPQ3 in Years 7 or 8, and iPQ4 in Years 8 and 9.

 Was this article helpful?